andreyyoshua/nestjsx-crud/README.md

 }
 ```

-You can import `CrudValidate` enum and set up validation rules for each field on firing of `POST`, `PATCH` requests or both of them.
+You can import `CrudValidationGroups` enum and set up validation rules for each field on firing of `POST`, `PATCH` requests or both of them.

 You can pass you custom validation options here: